-During the year ended 31 December 2021, the Group entered into several agreements with an independent financing agent (note 18(g)) and the Group's lenders for offsetting arrangements under which the Group's amounts due from the independent financing agent were settled by offsetting the same amounts due to the Group's lenders (included in other borrowings).
-The offsetting amounts during the year were RMB481.4 million under these arrangements.
+During the year ended 31 December 2021, the Group entered into several agreements with an independent financing agent and the Group's lenders for offsetting arrangements under which the Group's amounts due from the independent financing agent were settled by offsetting the same amounts due to the Group's lenders (included in other borrowings).
+The offsetting amounts were RMB481.4 million under these arrangements.
+There were no such arrangement for the year ended 31 December 2022.

-31 COMMITMENTS
+30 COMMITMENTS